adamlg/chatterbox-deploy/README.md

 1. Create a new website on Azure (within your repo dir): `azure site create <NAME_OF_SITE> --git`
   - This adds a new remote to your repo named, 'azure'.
 Confirm this with `git remote -v`
   - __NOTE:__ You will likely need use the web-interface to reset your deployment credentials for the specific site you just created at this point
-1. View the environmental variables set for your server: `azure site config list <SITE_NAME>`
+1. View the environmental variables set for your server: `azure site appsetting list <SITE_NAME>`
-1. Add ENVIRONMENTAL variables to your site so that your node server can access them dynamically: `azure site config add <KEY>=<VALUE>`
+1. Add ENVIRONMENTAL variables to your site so that your node server can access them dynamically: `azure site appsetting add <KEY>=<VALUE>`
- - As in: `azure site config add NODE_ENV=production`
+ - As in: `azure site appsetting add NODE_ENV=production`
-1. If you need to delete ENVIRONMENTAL variables: `site config clear <KEY>`
+1. If you need to delete ENVIRONMENTAL variables: `site appsetting clear <KEY>`
- - As in:`site config clear NODE_ENV`
+ - As in:`site appsetting clear NODE_ENV`

 ### Deploy your code to your server using the Azure CLI